waikato-datamining/image-dataset-converter/plugins/to-indexed-png-is.md

                         The split names to use for the generated splits.
                         (default: None)
   -o OUTPUT, --output OUTPUT
-                        The directory to store the images/.txt files in.
+                        The directory to store the images files in.
 Any defined splits get added beneath there. (default:
                         None)
   --image_path_rel PATH